 Want to learn more about this fascinating woman?
 Click here.

 Recoleta is also home to the Museo de Bellas Artes or Museum of Fine Arts, with its extensive permanent collection of classic and contemporary art as well as special exhibits by world-class artists.

-PALERMO is the largest neighborhood and is itself divided into smaller neighborhoods such as trendy Soho and Canitas.
+Palermo, named after the capital of Sicily, is the largest neighborhood and is itself divided into smaller neighborhoods such as trendy Soho and Canitas.
 The area is full of excellent restaurants, boutique shopping, and galleries.
 The MALBA, Museum of Latin American Art in Buenos Aires is also in Palermo.
 It houses world-renowned collections from Mexico to Argentina.

+The best way to spend three days in Buenos Aires is to eat your way through the city.
 If you are a meat lover, this is your nirvana.
 Here you can experience every imaginable cut of meat; all good, perfectly seasoned and reasonably priced.
 The meats are usually accompanied by salads and potatoes.
 The other tasty little treat that you must try is an empanada.
 Empanadas are pastries stuffed with beef, chicken, spinach and/or cheese.
 They make for a quick bite with a beer, an appetizer or a full meal.